zulip/zulip/docs/production/postgresql.md

 replication_primary = hostname-of-primary.example.com
 ```

-The `postgres` user on the replica will need to be able to
+The `postgres` user on the replica will need to be able to authenticate as the
-authenticate as the `replication_user` user, which may require further
+`replication_user` user, which may require further configuration of
-configuration of `pg_hba.conf` and client certificates on the replica.
+`pg_hba.conf` and client certificates on the replica.
+If you are using password
-If you are using password authentication, you can set a
-`postgresql_replication_password` secret in
+authentication, you can set a `postgresql_replication_password` secret in
 `/etc/zulip/zulip-secrets.conf`.

+Use `zulip-puppet-apply` to rebuild the PostgreSQL configuration with those
+values.
+If [wal-g][wal-g] is used, use `env-wal-g backup-fetch` to fetch the
+latest copy of the base backup; otherwise, use [`pg_basebackup`][pg_basebackup].
+The PostgreSQL replica should then begin live-replicating from the primary.

+In the event of a primary failure, use [`pg_ctl promote`][promote] on the warm
+standby to promote it to primary.
+As with all database promotions, care should
+be taken to ensure that the old primary cannot come back online, and leave the
+cluster with two diverging timelines.

 To make fail-over to the warm-standby faster, without requiring a restart of
 Zulip services, you can configure Zulip with a comma-separated list of remote